麻豆学生精品版

 Things to Consider Before Your Vasectomy

-Getting a vasectomy is a big decision for men and their partners that sounds a little scarier than it should.
-One in six men opt for this form of birth control, since it鈥檚 the most effective form of contraception, failing less than one percent of the time.
-Even better, it鈥檚 a simple procedure that can be performed in your urologist's office in 15 minutes or less鈥攁nd you are awake for the entire procedure.
+Getting a vasectomy is a big decision for men and their partners.
+One in six men opt for this form of birth control, since it鈥檚 the most effective form of contraception, failing less than 1% of the time.

 Vasectomy Procedure

-During the procedure, the two vas deferens are cut and sealed off.
-Although your testes will still make sperm, due to the severed vas deferens they won鈥檛 be able to travel from your testes to your penis.
+During the procedure, a urologist cuts and seals the two vas deferens鈥攖he tubes that carry sperm from the testes.
+While your testes will continue to make sperm, the severed vas deferens won鈥檛 be able to travel from your testes to your penis.
 Instead, your sperm will be absorbed into your body.

-One of the common concerns with this procedure is pain.
-Typically, you鈥檒l feel ten to 15 seconds of minor discomfort while a numbing medication is injected to your scrotum, but that鈥檚 about it during the procedure.
-In fact鈥攎any patients say the visit is easier than a trip to the dentist.
+This is one of the common concerns with this procedure.
+You may feel some discomfort鈥攁bout 10 to 15 seconds鈥攚hile a numbing medication is injected to your scrotum.
+In fact, many patients say the visit is easier than a trip to the dentist.

 Recovery From Vasectomy

 Men are able to return to normal sexual activity after about a week.
-However, in the first ten weeks or approximately 30 ejaculations after surgery, a second form of birth control should be used until a doctor has verified that the ejaculate no longer contains sperm.
-This is usually about six weeks later.
-You need to have a doctor examine your ejaculate you won鈥檛 be able to tell if sperm is present just by looking at it.
+However, in the first ten weeks鈥攐r approximately 30 ejaculations after surgery鈥攁 second form of birth control should be used until a doctor has verified that the ejaculate no longer contains sperm.